sematext/docker-spm-client/autodiscovery.md

 __Step 2__

-Tag your application container with the SPM_TOKEN by using an environment variable or Docker label.
+Tag your application container with the MONITORING_TOKEN by using an environment variable or Docker label.
 Example POD for MongoDB:

 ```